apache/pinot/docs/contribution_guidelines.rst

 * Evidence of sufficient testing.
 You ``MUST`` indicate the tests done, either manually or automated.

+Once the PR is created, the code base is compiled and all tests are run via ``travis``.
+Make sure you followup on any issues flagged by travis and address them.
+If you see test failures that are intermittent, ``please`` create an issue to track them.

-Request reviews from atleast 2 committers on the project and be sure to gently to followup on the issue with the reviewers.
+Once the ``travis`` run is clear, request reviews from atleast 2 committers on the project and be sure to gently to followup on the issue with the reviewers.

 * Addressing comments and Rebasing
 Once you receive comments on github on your changes, be sure to respond to them on github and address the concerns.